Towards annotation-efficient segmentation via image-to-image translation: Methods

-The residual decoder requires all latent codes, $\{\mathbf{c_P},\mathbf{u_P}\}$, as its input because the manifestation of unique variations in the image space is dependent on the common variations.
-For example, the way cancer manifests in a brain scan depends on the location and structure of the brain in the scan.
-Note also that because the common decoder only uses the common latent code, the encoder must learn to disentangle common and unique variations.
+The residual decoder ($\mathit{g_{res}}$) takes all of the latent codes because the unique code decodes to the image space in a way that is dependent on the common code.
+For example, the way cancer manifests in a brain or liver scan depends on the location and structure of the brain or liver in the scan.
+Note also that because the common decoder ($\mathit{g_{com}}$, Eq. (\ref{eq:common_decoder})) only uses the common latent code, the encoder must learn to disentangle common and unique codes.